UBB-FMI/ManualITFMI/src/ssh/windows/bitvise/ssh.md

 You can now open a `Terminal` (or more of them if you want) as well as `SFTP` windows, as indicated in the image above by fields `1` and `2` respectively.

 Congratiulations!
 You have successfully set up the Bitvise SSH Client for use with servers of your choice, using public key authentication mechanisms.

+If you want to get more out of Bitvise, please consult the guide for power users.